allinurl/goaccess/README.md

 #### Distribution Packages ####

-GoAccess has minimal requirements, it's written in C and requires only **ncurses**.
+GoAccess has minimal requirements, it's written in C and requires only ncurses.
+However, below is a table of some optional dependencies in some distros to build GoAccess from source.

 ### Distributions ###